-To this day, only a part of the northern tower has survived, reaching 13 meters in height.
+To this day, only a part of the northern tower has survived, reaching 13 meters in height and the remains of the south-west curtain.
 Only relics of foundations remained from the southern tower.
 Admission to its area is free.

 Website coflein.gov.uk, Llantrisant Castle.